GeoscienceAustralia/ptha/propagation/SWALS/README.md

 domain(s) they communicate with.
 There are no hard limits on the number of domains or the depth of refinement.
-In models with multiple domains, the finest-resolution domain at any particular point is the "priority domain" and is interpreted as containg the SWALS numerical solution.
+In models with multiple domains, the finest-resolution domain at any particular point is the "priority domain" and is interpreted as containing the SWALS numerical solution.
 Information on the priority domain solution is communicated between domains as required to enable seamless evolution of the flow.